Lechon Kawali is a popular all-time Filipino favorite dish cook with pork belly that is boiled and deep fried until

 Tip: Don’t overcrowd your deep fryer or pot.
 It will lower the oil’s temperature and the end result will be not so crispy or crunchy pork belly.
 Space meat to properly deep fry.

 Why use a Deep Fryer when making Lechon Kawali?

 I love my deep fryer.
 It is so much easier and less messy.
 No more playing hide and seek with the splattering oil.
-When frying on the stove top make sure you have your gear ready to avoid being hit by the hot smoldering oil that’s headed your way.
+When frying on stove top, make sure you have your gear ready to avoid being hit by the hot smoldering oil that’s headed your way.

 Before acquiring a deep fryer, I wear protective glasses, a huge lid to cover my face or myself and sometimes very long gloves.
 A splatter guard is a must.
 When frying do not cover the pan with its lid.
 You don’t want oil exploding on you.

 When using the stove, I had so much cleaning to do after frying.
 Aside from cleaning the stove, I had to wipe the walls and floor to get rid of the splattered oil.
 So do yourself a favor – a deep fryer is not expensive get yourself one.

 It can be done this way, but you will hear the continuous loud splattering noise of oil.
 It is covered with the lid, so I am safe.
 One thing I’ve noticed though, if meat was not air dried for a few hours the skin is not as crispy.